junxit/us-congress-bills-114/metadata.md

 - 2015-01-28 — Introduced in House
 - 2015-01-28 — Referred to the House Committee on Financial Services.
 - 2015-01-28 — Sponsor introductory remarks on measure.
 (CR E129)
+- 2015-10-27 — Considered as unfinished business. (consideration: CR H7243-7244)
+- 2015-10-27 — Considered under the provisions of H. Res.
+450. (consideration: CR H7217-7231)
+- 2015-10-27 — DEBATE - The House proceeded with 10 minutes of debate on the Norton motion to recommit, pending reservation of a point of order.
+Subsequently, the reservation of a point of order was withdrawn.
+- 2015-10-27 — DEBATE - The House proceeded with one hour of debate on H.R.
+597.
+- 2015-10-27 — House amendment offered
+- 2015-10-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-10-27 — Ms. Norton moved to recommit to Financial Services. (consideration: CR H7229-7230)
+- 2015-10-27 — ORDER OF PROCEDURE - Mr. Collins (GA) asked unanimous consent that the question of adoption of a motion to recommit on H.R.
+597 may be postponed as though under clause 8, rule XX.
+Agreed to without objection.
+- 2015-10-27 — On motion to recommit Failed by voice vote.
+- 2015-10-27 — On passage Passed by the Yeas and Nays: 313 - 118 (Roll no. 576). (text: CR H7217-7219)
+- 2015-10-27 — POSTPONED PROCEEDINGS - The Chair put the question on passage of the bill, and by voice vote announced that the noes had prevailed.
+Ms. Maxine Waters (CA) demanded the yeas and nays, and the Chair postponed further proceedings on passage of the bill until later in the legislative day.
+- 2015-10-27 — POSTPONED ROLL CALL VOTE - The Chair put the question on the motion to recommit and by voice vote announced that the noes had prevailed.
+Mr. Hensarling demanded the yeas and nays and pursuant to a previous order of the House, the Chair postponed further proceedings on the question of adopting the motion to recommit until a time to be announced.
+- 2015-10-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 313 - 118 (Roll no. 576).(text: CR H7217-7219)
+- 2015-10-27 — The previous question on the motion to recommit was ordered without objection. (consideration: CR H7230)
+- 2015-10-27 — The previous question was ordered pursuant to the rule. (consideration: CR H7229)
+- 2015-10-27 — WITHDRAWAL OF DEMAND FOR YEAS AND NAYS - Mr. Hensarling asked unanimous consent to withdraw his demand for the yeas and nays on the motion to recommit H.R.
+597, to the end that the motion to recommit be rejected on the basis of the earlier voice vote.
+Agreed to without objection.